gordonturner/etsy-open-api-client/docs/ShopListingApi.md

     oauth2.setAccessToken("YOUR ACCESS TOKEN");

     ShopListingApi apiInstance = new ShopListingApi(defaultClient);
-    Integer shopId = 56; // Integer | The unique positive non-zero numeric ID for an Etsy Shop.
+    Long shopId = 56L; // Long | The unique positive non-zero numeric ID for an Etsy Shop.
-    Integer quantity = 56; // Integer | The positive non-zero number of products available for purchase in the listing.
+    Long quantity = 56L; // Long | The positive non-zero number of products available for purchase in the listing.
 Note: The listing quantity is the sum of available offering quantities.
 You can request the quantities for individual offerings from the ListingInventory resource using the [getListingInventory](/documentation/reference#operation/getListingInventory) endpoint.
     String title = "title_example"; // String | The listing's title string.
 Valid title strings contain only letters, numbers, punctuation marks, mathematical symbols, whitespace characters, ™, ©, and ®. (regex: /[^\\\\p{L}\\\\p{Nd}\\\\p{P}\\\\p{Sm}\\\\p{Zs}™©®]/u) You can only use the %, :, & and + characters once each.
     String description = "description_example"; // String | A description string of the product for sale in the listing.
     Float price = 3.4F; // Float | The positive non-zero price of the product.
 (Sold product listings are private) Note: The price is the minimum possible price.
-The getInventory method requests exact prices for available offerings.
+The [`getListingInventory`](/documentation/reference/#operation/getListingInventory) method requests exact prices for available offerings.
     String whoMade = "i_did"; // String | An enumerated string inidcated who made the product.
 Helps buyers locate the listing under the Handmade heading.
 Requires 'is_supply' and 'when_made'.
     String whenMade = "made_to_order"; // String | An enumerated string for the era in which the maker made the product in this listing.
 Helps buyers locate the listing under the Vintage heading.
 Requires 'is_supply' and 'who_made'.
-    Integer taxonomyId = 56; // Integer | The numeric taxonomy ID of the listing.
+    Long taxonomyId = 56L; // Long | The numeric taxonomy ID of the listing.
 See [SellerTaxonomy](/documentation/reference#tag/SellerTaxonomy) and [BuyerTaxonomy](/documentation/reference#tag/BuyerTaxonomy) for more information.
-    Integer shippingProfileId = 56; // Integer | The numeric ID of the [shipping profile](/documentation/reference#tag/ShopListing-ShippingProfile) associated with the listing.
+    Long shippingProfileId = 56L; // Long | The numeric ID of the [shipping profile](/documentation/reference#tag/ShopListing-ShippingProfile) associated with the listing.
 Required when listing type=physical.
     List<String> materials = Arrays.asList(); // List<String> | A list of material strings for materials used in the product.
 Valid materials strings contain only letters, numbers, and whitespace characters. (regex: /[^\\\\p{L}\\\\p{Nd}\\\\p{Zs}]/u) Default value is null.
-    Integer shopSectionId = 56; // Integer | The numeric ID of the [shop section](/documentation/reference#tag/Shop-Section) for this listing.
+    Long shopSectionId = 56L; // Long | The numeric ID of the [shop section](/documentation/reference#tag/Shop-Section) for this listing.
 Default value is null.
-    Integer processingMin = 56; // Integer | The minimum number of days required to process this listing.
+    Long processingMin = 56L; // Long | The minimum number of days required to process this listing.
 Default value is null.
-    Integer processingMax = 56; // Integer | The maximum number of days required to process this listing.
+    Long processingMax = 56L; // Long | The maximum number of days required to process this listing.
 Default value is null.
     List<String> tags = Arrays.asList(); // List<String> | A comma-separated list of tag strings for the listing.
 Valid tag strings contain only letters, numbers, whitespace characters, -, ', ™, ©, and ®. (regex: /[^\\\\p{L}\\\\p{Nd}\\\\p{Zs}\\\\-'™©®]/u) Default value is null.
     List<String> styles = Arrays.asList(); // List<String> | An array of style strings for this listing, each of which is free-form text string such as \\\"Formal\\\", or \\\"Steampunk\\\".
 A Listing may have up to two styles.
 Valid style strings contain only letters, numbers, and whitespace characters. (regex: /[^\\\\p{L}\\\\p{Nd}\\\\p{Zs}]/u) Default value is null.
     Float itemWeight = 3.4F; // Float | The numeric weight of the product measured in units set in 'item_weight_unit'.
 Default value is null.
 If set, the value must be greater than 0.